 Dr. Richter received her medical degree from the University of Connecticut School of Medicine.
 She then joined MedStar Georgetown University Hospital for a general surgery residency, a four-year urology residency, and a two-year sub-specialty fellowship in female pelvic medicine & reconstructive surgery at the National Center for Advanced Pelvic Surgery.
 She is a member of the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction; the American Urogynecologic Society; and the American Urologic Society.

-In addition to her work in Washington DC, she travels yearly to Rwanda with the International Organization for Women and Development to perform fistula surgeries for women who suffer from this debilitating condition.
-Her professional career is focused on utilizing her diverse training in both urology and urogynecology to provide the highest quality of care to patients.
+In addition to her work in Washington, D.C., she travels yearly to Rwanda with the International Organization for Women and Development to perform fistula surgeries for women who suffer from this debilitating condition.
+In addition to her work in the field, she also serves on the medical advisory board for this organization.

 Dr. Richter has an extensive research background, and has received numerous grants for her research initiatives.
 She frequently lectures on urinary incontinence and pelvic organ prolapse on a national level, and has been recognized for her research, presenting regularly at national scientific meetings.
 She was named a Fellow of the NIH/NICHD-funded AUGS/DUKE Urogynecology Clinical Research Educational Scientist Training program in 2019 and was also recognized for her dedication to student education when she was named as a Teaching Scholar at MedStar Washington Hospital Center from 2015 to 2017.

 "Pelvic floor conditions are incredibly common and unfortunately not often discussed.
 Urogynecology allows me the privilege to provide treatment that greatly improves quality of life for women.
 I don’t just see myself as a provider, but as an advocate for women with these conditions.